tessercat/daoistic-web/blog/entries/setting-the-bar.md

 people know they’re talented,
 but even an enlightened master doesn’t ask much of apprentices.
-Since a decadent society is conservative, out of touch with changing times, its teachers are taskmasters, but a healthy society isn’t trying to fix people.
+Since a decadent society is abusive, out of touch with changing times, teachers are tyrants, but a healthy society doesn't have to control people.
 Since we don’t hold students
 to impossibly high standards,
-we shouldn’t expect much
+we shouldn’t expect the country to [be impeccably behaved].
-of politics.
-Since we shouldn’t rely exclusively on genius and society should adopt basic standards of literacy, and since government institutions should be protected from fools and armed forces
+Since we shouldn’t rely exclusively on genius and basic literacy should be the norm, and since government institutions should be protected from fools and armed forces